 Water is free.
 Why should I have to pay for it?

 - Providing, operating and repairing treatment facilities to remove contaminants and microorganisms from the water sources.

 - Chemicals used to disinfect the water and control the level of acidity and alkalinity.

 - Cost of electricity to run pumps and other equipment through the treatment process, and throughout the distribution system into your home or business at pressures sufficient enough to operate most water-using appliances or equipment.

 - Staffing costs, i.e., salaries of employees and for the equipment they need to assure that the entire system keeps operating and that the highest quality water is delivered to your home or business.

 - The cost to meet the standards of quality and quantity, pressures and service set by federal and state officials as well as New York American Water’s standards, all to protect the health and welfare of our customers.

 Providing high-quality, reliable water service to customers requires investment in our facilities and operations to treat and deliver the water to your tap.
 The need for the rate change was driven by the over $150 million the company spent in its treatment and distribution facilities to help provide safe and reliable water service since the last rate increase.
-Also included in the charge are expenses associated with such tasks as:

 What has New York American Water done to control costs?